Jennifer Jason Leigh (born February 5, 1962 in Hollywood, California) is an American actress.

 - Dyeing for Your Art:

 - She went down to 86 pounds to play an anorexic girl in the Made-for-TV Movie The Best Little Girl In The World.
+Less dangerous than it sounds, as she weighed less than 100 pounds to begin with at that point

 - She also went down to 90 pounds for Georgia.